-The Board of Directors (the Board) has oversight of the company-wide risk management framework.
-These responsibilities are delegated to the Audit and Risk Management Committees.
+The Board has oversight of the company-wide risk management framework.
+These responsibilities are delegated to the Audit and Risk and Risk Management Committees.
 See "Board Committees - Audit and Risk Committee" discussion below for details of the Audit and Risk Committee's mandate as it relates to risk management.